top of page

 I think that it is of far greater importance than the experience of dramatic instantaneous pointing out that people be taught Mahamudra as a full system of instruction that they can implement on their own gradually through diligent application using either one of the three texts by the Ninth Gyalwang Karmapa—The Ocean of Definitive Meaning, Dispelling the Darkness of Ignorance, or Pointing Out the Dharmakaya— or one of the texts by Dakpo Tashi Namgyal—either Moonbeams of Mahamudra or The Clarification of the Natural State."

 "Using books" to develop themselves: Brown likely viewed this as a fundamental mistake for Westerners.
-Without a teacher, and personal feedback on learning status and without error correction, one just develops bad habits and uncorrected conceptualisations.
+In his view, and perhaps rightly, without a teacher, and personal feedback on learning status and without error correction, one just develops bad habits and uncorrected conceptualisations.
 For Dan Brown´s Pointing Out the Great Way approach, the teacher is the method "dictator".

 Sharing everything freely: Jackson Peterson and his Facebook Pointing Out Method Scattergun approach

-Here is a counter-example: Jackson Peterson on Facebook, who freely and generously shares the pointing out instructions he received
+Here is a counter-example: Jackson Peterson , who freely and generously shares the pointing out instructions he received

-on hundreds of Facebook posts, with the hope of giving as many readers as possible some deep insights.
-His principle seems to be:
+as hundreds of Facebook posts, with the hope of giving as many readers as possible some deep insights or sudden recogition event.
+He explains his goals here.

 • Daniel P Brown: transmission at the right stage, practice is sequenced and prerequisite-gated, stages are explicit and verifiable, relational container matters, method is secret.
 I know it "works".
 Dan Brown used to claim a rate of 30% of Level 1 participants having had a "a glimpse" , however unstable, after 7 or 8 days.
 This is believable according to participants.Whether the massive financial damages threatened for unauthorised publication is justifiable?
 There has always been criticism around this aspect.